avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 ## Trust Anchor deployment

-EDNOTE2: The content should be shortned and subsection removed.

-Trust Anchors, like X.509 Root CA certificates, raw public keys, etc., have to be made available before they can be used to validate a signature.
-In the case of remote firmware update, for example, a Trust Anchor X.509 certificate has to be deployed onto a target device before it can be used to validate a certificate chain.
-For "corporate IT" and "public web" type of use cases, the deployment might be somehow easier but it might take a long time before a new Trust Anchor X.509 certificate is deployed across the entire ecosystem.
-For post-quantum Trust Anchor there might be the additional complication that the desired underlying cryptography might not yet be supported by the target device/software/etc.
+Trust Anchors, such as X.509 Root CA certificates and raw public keys, must be made accessible before they can be used for signature validation.
+In scenarios like remote software updates, a Trust Anchor X.509 certificate, for instance, must be installed on a target device to enable the validation of certificate chains.
+While deployment of Trust Anchors may be relatively straightforward for "corporate IT" and "public web" applications, it can still be a time-consuming process to ensure that a new Trust Anchor X.509 certificate is propagated throughout the entire ecosystem.
+Additionally, when dealing with post-quantum Trust Anchors, an extra layer of complexity arises as the desired underlying cryptography may not yet be supported by the target device or software.
-In the following sections we attempt a description of few variation of this use case.

-### Injection within a factory

-In the industrial context a Trust Anchor is typically deployed onto a target device during manufacturing time.
-A device, which is coming out of the assembly line, does not hold any credentials nor Trusted Anchors yet.
-Therefore in order to inject a Trusted Anchor in a trustworthy manner, it may be placed in a physically secure environment where only trustworthy staff members have access.
-The Trust Anchor injection in a factory may take place at:

-- manufacturing time, i.e. when the device is being assembled hence all the steps are taking place within a secure environment under sole control of the OEM, or during

-- reservicing, i.e. when the device is being re-sold hence all the steps are taking place within an environment that is outside the control of the OEM.
-This use case may be not supported in all scenarios and it might be necessary to return the device to the OEM to inject a post-quantum Trust Anchor.
+Two common variations of this use case are:

+- injection within a factory: in industrial contexts, Trust Anchors are typically injected into target devices during the manufacturing phase.
+Devices leaving the assembly line do not possess any credentials or Trusted Anchors initially.
+To bootstrap a Trust Anchor, the device is placed in a physically secure environment accessible only to trustworthy personnel.
+This injection can occur during manufacturing or when a device is being resold, but it's critical to note that not all scenarios support this method, potentially requiring the return of the device to the OEM for post-quantum Trust Anchor injection or it may be even not supported at all.
-### Injection via software and firmware updates

-For devices where the Trust Anchor is not "burned" into a ROM, typically these are also less constrained devices, and IT equipment, it may be possible to inject post-quantum Trust Anchor via either software of firmware update mechanisms.
-The deployment of the post-quantum Trust Anchors may rely on existing update mechanisms and traditional cryptography, to minimize the effort.
-Relying on traditional cryptography to deploy post-quantum Trust Anchors implies that the new Trust Anchors have to be distributed long before there is a suspicion that traditional cryptography is vulnerable.
-Factoring in the lead time required to distribute the Trust Anchors widely enough to make them useful, the time window where this mechanism is suitable is further reduced.
+- injection via software and firmware updates: for devices where the Trust Anchor is not burned onto the device, for example in less constrained devices and IT equipment, post-quantum Trust Anchors can be injected through software or firmware update mechanisms.
+The deployment of these Trust Anchors may leverage existing update mechanisms and traditional cryptography to minimize effort.
+However, this approach necessitates the distribution of the new Trust Anchors well in advance of any suspicion that traditional cryptography may become vulnerable.
+Given the lead time required to ensure widespread distribution, the time window where this mechanism is suitable is further reduced.

 ### Category
 TBD